Agadir Travel Guide

-Agadir is considered to be the regional capital of the Kingdom of Morocco and lies to the south of the Atlas Mountains.
-After an earthquake that destroyed the whole city, King Mohammed V rebuilt the city and turned it into a fine new modern city, with large avenues, boutique shops, restaurants, blooming gardens, five star hotels, dazzling beach with golden sand, a first grade airport and a marvelous port.
+Agadir is considered to be the regional capital of the Kingdom of Morocco and lies to the south of the Atlas Mountains, Agadir is the capital of Souss-Massa region and it is considered the major center of the berber culture.
+After an earthquake that destroyed the whole city in 1960, King Mohammed V ordered to rebuilt the city miles away from it's previous location with mandatory seismic standard and turned it into a fine new modern city, with large avenues, boutique shops, restaurants, blooming gardens, five star hotels, dazzling beach with golden sand, a first grade airport and a marvelous port.

 Agadir's main attraction is the city's golden sand and its impeccably clean vast beaches.
 The latter is the perfect place to catch some sun, or take part in the various activities that are offered such as surfing, sailing, jet skiing, body boarding and so on.
 Lining the beach boardwalk you will find hotels, beach clubs, bars, coffee shops and restaurants.
 Watching the clean blue ocean makes you feel refreshed and relaxed as never before.
 At the far end of Agadir beach, you can find the Marina just before the port and fish market; it is a fairly new and very expensive project for the locality.

 The easiest way to get in Agadir is by plane.
 There is no train connection to Agadir.

 Agadir-Al Massira Internationalarrakesh Airport is located 25km from Agadir city center.
 To get to the Airport from the city there is a taxi service for 200 Dhs (20$).